Review | Marhaba’s stellar Middle Eastern cooking deserves a permanent spot at Tysons Corner Center

 Like Choudhury with Tysons Corner Center, Mahmood had inside information on the demographics of the mall: He knew it caters to expats from the Arab world.
 Marhaba, in fact, isn’t the only business here to serve as a magnet to those from Saudi Arabia, Lebanon, Egypt and other lands.
 You’ll also find Falafel Inc., the Halal Guys and Shotted, the latter a specialty coffee shop that specializes in Arabic drinks, pistachio lattes and honey cakes.
 Mall food has long since shed its reputation as a wasteland of Sbarro slices, Karmelkorn and Orange Juliuses.

 The lamb and chicken mandi (spelled “mandy” on Marhaba’s electronic menu) are the main attractions.
 Mahmood grew up on lamb mandi in Sanaa, the Yemeni capital.
 He knows the workarounds required to prepare the traditional dish for the food-court contingent.
 For starters, you have to cook the marinated meat in an oven, not in a hole in the earth filled with glowing coals.
 Second, the lamb shanks and chicken must be available for immediate consumption, ready to serve straight from a steam table.
-This demands gravy, which Mahmood and Sulaiman Saeed, the chef on site at Marhaba, have dutifully developed for both dishes.
+This demands gravy, which Mahmood and Sulaiman Saeed, the chef on-site at Marhaba, have dutifully developed for both dishes.
 Make sure to ask the counter server to add a spoonful or two over your rice.

-The chicken mandi features a different flavor profile than its lamb cousin: You’ll notice a slight reddish tint to the bird, courtesy of the paprika and tomato paste added to the marinade, verses the slight yellowish tint to the lamb, courtesy of turmeric.
+The chicken mandi features a different flavor profile than its lamb cousin: You’ll notice a slight reddish tint to the bird, courtesy of the paprika and tomato paste added to the marinade, vs. the slight yellowish tint to the lamb, courtesy of turmeric.
 Honestly, I couldn’t tell you which one I like more, though I will say that the lamb shank, with its protruding bone, makes for one helluva Instagram post.
 For those who care about such things.

 But Marhaba is not strictly a Yemeni restaurant (though it is halal, as the menu notes in Arabic).
 The owner has cobbled together a tight collection of dishes that cater to a wide range of palates.
 He used to serve an Indian biryani, for instance, but it didn’t go over well with the food-court crowd, so it’s now history.